Inman Moore has played at the Arcadia Bridge Center for about 40 years or more, and for those

 of you who don't know, he is also a Methodist minister in good standing, and although now retired he still preaches as a

 guest at many of the churches in our area.
 I have a bridge story about Inman.

 A very long time ago, on a Friday night, Inman and his partner, Sonja, came to my table and Inman sat down to my left, in the West seat.
 After a friendly greeting and a few casual comments we got down to the serious matter at hand.
 I opened the bidding and my partner, Jim Gimlett, jumped straight to game, putting Inman on lead.

-So... several tricks later I have to let Sonja in and we all know what she is going to lead, right?
+So... several tricks later I have to give Sonja the lead and we all know what she is going to do, right?
 Did I say that I have the stiff king of spades in my hand?
 I do.

-So Sonja leads a spade and I am forced to play my king.
-Inman has been eagerly waiting for this... very eagerly.
-As soon as I put the king down Inman slams the Queen of spades on the table and immediately plays the ace next.
+So Sonja leads a spade that Inman has been begging for and I am forced to play my king.
+My minister friend has been eagerly waiting for this... very eagerly.
+As soon as I put the king on the table, Inman, expecting me to play a small spade, slams the Queen of spades on the table and in almost the same movement he immediately follows with the ace.
 All four of us see what has just happened, and speechless we stare at the table.

 Have you ever noticed that in a room full of people there is sometimes a lull in the conversations and a hush will fall over a crowded room?
 It happened at that moment just as we four were also sitting stunned into silence.
 Inman, the good Bridge-Playing Methodist Minister, took that moment to look down and say, in a very loud and crisp voice, one that carried across the room...
 "SHIT!"